-8. Final check list and commissioning the stove
+Final check list and commission the stove

-Before handing over the installation to the customer it is a requirement under Document J (of the Building Regulations for England & Wales) that the appliance is lit and the functioning of the chimney system is checked for satisfactory operation.
-The functioning of the hot water and heating system should be fully checked.
+Before handing over the installation to the customer it is a requirement under Document J (of the Building Regulations for England and Wales) that the appliance is lit and the functioning of the chimney system is checked for satisfactory operation.
+The functioning of the hot water and heating system should also be fully checked.

-Please record the checks in the table below:
+Please record the checks in the table below.

 Operate the heating system and set the pump head.
 Balance the radiators.
-Re-vent and ensure there are no air leaks.
-Check all joints & seals.
-Clean the outside of the appliance to prevent any stains from becoming burnt on.
-Check the flue draught which should read 1 -2 mm or 0.1-0.2 mbar.
-For a registered competent persons scheme please complete a Certificate Of Compliance, which is used for checking and reporting the installation as imposed by the Government.
+Re-vent and ensure there are no air locks.
+Check all joints and seals.
+Clean the outside of the appliance to prevent any stains becoming burnt on.
+Check the flue draught which should read 1 - 2mm, or 0.1 - 0.2 mbar.
+For a registered Competent Persons Scheme, (such as those referred to at www.gov.uk/building-regulations-competent-person-schemes), please complete a Certificate of Compliance, which is used for checking and reporting the installation as imposed by the Government.
 Explain the controls and operation of the appliance to the customer.
 Ensure a Carbon Monoxide alarm is fitted.
-This must be between 1 to 3 metres of the appliance and approximately 150mm below the ceiling level.
-A fireguard conforming to BS 8423:2002 should be used in the presence of children and old or infirm people.
+This must be between 1m to 3m of the appliance, and approximately 150mm below the ceiling level.
+A fireguard conforming to BS 8423:2010 +A1:2016 should be used in the presence of children and old or infirm people.
 Explain to the customer, that when lighting a boiler stove, condensation may form on cold parts of the stove and drip off of it during ignition.
-This is normal and not an indication of a leak.
+This is normal and not indication of a leak.